HarrisonAllen/pebble-gbc-graphics/README.md

 Some key differences between the Game Boy Color and this graphics engine:
 * This engine contains up to 4 VRAM banks with 256 tiles each [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L143)
     * The VRAM itself works mostly the same, it just has a different structure
-* LCDC byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L136)
+* LCDC byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L124-L136)
-* STAT byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L225)
+* STAT byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L214-L225)
-* Attribute bytes have a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L186)
+* Attribute bytes have a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L175-L186)
-* Dimensions of the viewport (screen) can be set and changed at runtime [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L267)
+* Dimensions of the viewport (screen) can be set and changed at runtime [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L260-L346)
 * The 10-sprites-per-line limitation on the GBC has been removed

 ## Other Notes
 * For black and white pebbles (Pebble Classic, Pebble Steel, Pebble 2), there are 3 colors available: Black, White, and a ditherered Gray [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/14cc40ab5e61bffaad3381c670b154d5f46bd7a5/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L115)
 * You can create separate tilesheets for color and black and white Pebbles, just use the `tilesheet~color.bin` and `tilesheet~bw.bin` file naming scheme.

-# The Tutorial
+# Understanding the Engine
 Let's get started!
-This tutorial will take a look at code from both the [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) and [Tiny Pilot](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/tiny-pilot).
+First, I'll go over some basics about the engine.

 ## Understanding Tiles
 The Game Boy Color uses tiles to render its graphics.
 A tile is an 8 pixel by 8 pixel image that can have 4 colors.
 These colors are defined in a palette.